frederikkemarin/BEND/README.md

 ### 3. Evaluating models
+Tt is first required that the above step (computing the embeddings is completed).
+The embeddings should afterwards be located in ```BEND/data/task_name/embedder/*tfrecords```

 #### TODO

 - add stuff to bend that is needed to have a train loop running in `scripts/train_on_task.py`
 - Trainer
 - Dataset class to consume embeddings from prev step